List of songs written by Tove Lo

-Swedish singer and songwriter Tove Lo has written over 70 songs for her four studio albums and one extended play, as well as for other artists.
+Swedish singer and songwriter Tove Lo has written over 70 songs for her five studio albums and one extended play, as well as for other artists.
 Between 2006 and 2009, Lo was a member of math rock band Tremblebee, and wrote the lyrics for their songs.
 In 2011, she signed a publishing deal with Warner/Chappell Music, and later joined songwriting teams Xenomania and Wolf Cousins.
 In 2014, Lo wrote and provided vocals for "Heroes (We Could Be)" by Swedish musician Alesso, which peaked inside the top ten in Sweden and the United Kingdom.

 Lo co-wrote "Love Me Like You Do", recorded by English singer Ellie Goulding, which was released as the second single from the soundtrack to the film Fifty Shades of Grey (2015).
 The track topped the UK Singles Chart and peaked at number three on the Billboard Hot 100.
 Additionally, Lo received nominations, alongside the others co-writers of the song, for the Golden Globes, Grammys and Critics' Choice Awards.
 Discussing the process of writing for other artists, the singer told Paste that she avoids drawing from her own experiences so that the songs do not become personal.
 She also stated: "My main goal is to say something how they would say it, even if I might say it in a different way that makes more sense to me".

 In addition to her work for other artists, Lo has co-written the songs from her own record releases.
 While writing for other singers, she started to record the songs she deemed too personal to give away; the first one was "Love Ballad", which was initially offered to an artist who wanted to change the lyrics.
 The track became her first collaboration with co-writers Jakob Jerlström and Ludvig Söderberg, better known as The Struts, and was later released as Lo's debut single in October 2012.
 "Habits", also co-written with The Struts, was released as the singer's second single in March 2013.
 It was written during 2012's Hurricane Sandy in New York, and was inspired by Lo's attempts to forget a former boyfriend through substance abuse and other hedonistic practices.
 Its popularity among music blogs gained the artist a recording contract with Universal Music Group.